v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 ## View and manage Kubernetes using on-premises tools or Azure Arc

-Once you've set up Azure Kubernetes Service on your Azure Stack HCI cluster and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:
+Once you've set up Azure Kubernetes Service on-premise and created a Kubernetes cluster, we provide a couple ways to manage and monitor your Kubernetes infrastructure:

 - **On-premises using popular tools like Kubectl and Kubernetes dashboard** - use an open-source web-based interface to deploy applications to a Kubernetes cluster, manage cluster resources, troubleshoot, and view running applications.
-- **In the Azure portal using Azure Arc** - use an Azure service to manage Azure Kubernetes Service and Kubernetes clusters deployed across your cloud and on-premises environments.
-You can use Azure Arc to add and remove Kubernetes clusters as well as nodes to a Kubernetes cluster, change network settings, and install add-ons.
+- **In the Azure portal using Azure Arc** - use Azure Arc to manage applications deployed on top of Kubernetes clusters across your cloud and on-premises environments.
 <br>Azure Arc also enables you to manage your Kubernetes clusters with other Azure services including:

   - Azure Monitor